-These spicy and delicious claws can be served as an appetizer or as an exotic curry with rice.
+Stone Crab Claws in Red Curry are spicy and delicious and can be served as an appetizer or as an exotic curry with rice.

 I heard the stone crab claw harvest was bad this year.
 That’s too bad because they are really quite delicious and in Florida, the practice is to harvest the claw and toss the crab back so it can regrow a new one which can be a good deal for the crab, obviously.